-• Use the mkfs command to create a file system:
+♦ Use the mkfs command to create a file system:

-'''

-mkfs [-t vxfs] [generic_options]

-[-o specific options] -m special [size]

-'''

--t vxfs Specifies the VxFS file system type. -m Displays the command line that was used to create the file system.
+mkfs [-F vxfs][generic_options] \ [-o specific_options] -m special [size] -F vxfs Specifies the VxFS file system type. -m Displays the command line that was used to create the file system.
 The file system must already exist.
 This option enables you to determine the parameters used to construct the file system. generic_options Options common to most other file system types. -o specific_options Options specific to VxFS. -0 N Displays the geometry of the file system and does not write to the device. -o largefiles Allows users to create files larger than two gigabytes.
 The default option is largefiles. -o nomaxlink Support is added for more than 64 K sub-directory.
-If maxlink is disabled on the file system, the sub-directory limit is 32 K by default. special Specifies the special device file location or character device node of a particular storage device.
-The device must be a Veritas Volume Manager volume. size Specifies the number of 512-byte sectors in the file system.
-If size is not specified, $mkfs$ determines the size of the special device.
+If maxlink is disabled on the file system, the sub-directory limit is 32 K by default. special Specifies the special device file location or character device node of a particular storage device. size Specifies the number of 512-byte sectors in the file system.
+If $\emph{size}$ is not specified, mkfs determines the size of the special device.